-But to blame the problem simply on age wouldn’t be fair.
-There are plenty of older people who experience no degeneration, while 30 percent of healthy adults show degenerative disc disease on their MRIs yet have no pain.
+However, to blame the problem simply on age wouldn’t be fair.
+There are plenty of older people who experience no degeneration, while 30 percent of healthy adults show degenerative disc disease on their MRIs, yet have no pain.

 Another factor that often goes unnoticed is in the muscles that surround the spine.
 These muscles help us to bend, turn, extend and to stand erect, etc. Stronger and more resilient muscles absorb and deflect the forces of impact to the discs and cartilage, thereby reducing the chance of injuring the disc, bone and cartilage in our spines.

-Understandingly, it is common that a person with spine pain stops exercising for the duration of their pain, and even after that pain is gone.
-They are often told to lay off exercise, or they have a perfectly rational fear that exercising would make it worse, that lifting wrong or twisting caused the initial injury, so they become inhibited and apprehensive about doing it.
+Understandably, it is common for a person with spine pain to stop exercising for the duration of their pain, and even after that pain is gone.
+They are often told to lay off exercise, or have a perfectly rational fear that exercising would make it worse, that lifting wrong or twisting caused the initial injury.
+So they become inhibited and apprehensive about doing it.

 Not only do they decrease the circulation to their joints and weaken their muscles, but often their morale is affected, causing negative changes in their diets.
 People quit their gyms and their healthy eating habits also fall by the wayside.
 An unintentional cascade of inflammation, pain and further degeneration sets in, rendering a person helpless in their pursuit of a pain-free life.